-Confessions are available 30 minutes before all Masses or by appointment.
+Confessions are available 30 minutes before all Masses.

 Examination of Conscience